U.S. Department of State Seal

 U.S.-Bangladesh Dual Nationals:

 • If you are a U.S.-Bangladeshi dual national, you and your immediate family members are eligible for a “No Visa Required for Travel to Bangladesh” seal.
-Your nearest Bangladeshi Embassy or Consulate can issue this seal in your U.S. passport.
+Your nearest Bangladeshi Embassy or consulate can issue this seal in your U.S. passport.

-• If you hold both U.S. and Bangladeshi citizenship, you may not be immediately recognized as a U.S. citizen by the local authorities and may initially be treated as a Bangladeshi citizen.
+• If you hold both U.S. and Bangladeshi citizenship, you may not be immediately recognized as a U.S. citizen by the local authorities and may be treated as a Bangladeshi citizen.

 • Read more information about dual nationality on our website.